-These are the habits that our brain fights us tooth and nail over.
-You can convince yourself that NOTHING will ever ease the stress or boredom like your beloved cocktail or cigarette.
+These are the habits that hijack our brains.
+You can convince yourself that nothing will ever ease the stress or boredom like your beloved cocktail or cigarette.

 Eventually, your brain will catch up.
-In order to help it do that, here are some tips from Clear’s article.
+To help it do that, here are some tips from the experts.

 There’s a popular saying in the recovery world, “If you don’t want a haircut, don’t go to a barbershop.”
 Avoid people, places, and things (where possible) that trigger your bad habit.